AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 ### Deleting a student : `delete`

-Deletes the specified student (identified by name or index) from Edubook.
+Removes the specified student (identified by name or index) from Edubook.

 Format: `delete {INDEX | n/NAME | c/CLASS}`